aymen-mahmoudi/Effective-mass-fitting/README.md

 ## Installation
-To use the app, you can download and directly execute the file mass.exe (just for Windows X64).
-Otherwise, you can run the main.py script which is available within the necessary resources.
-I recommend to setup a python 3.8 virtual environment and adding the required libraries using the following command after cloning the rep (you can just download the rep in case you don't use git):
+You can just run the main.py script available in the source folder within the resources you need.
+You have to add the required libraries using the following command after cloning (or downloading) the rep:
 ```console
 pip install -r requirements.txt
 ```
+The GUI is tested under a Python 3.8 version.
+(I recommend to setup a python 3.8 virtual environment).

 ## Roadmap
  <ul>